 What is ISO 27001 Clause 7.4 Communication?

-The ISO 27001 standard requires an organisation to effectively communicate about Information Security.
+ISO 27001 Clause 7.4 is communication and it requires you to effectively communicate about Information Security.
 That feels a bit vague so it goes further.
 It wants you to set out the what, when, with whom, the process and method of communication and who will do it.

 The organisation shall determine the need for internal and external communications relevant to the information security management system including: